DevOpsPlayground/Hands-on-with-Hashicorps-Packer/README.md

 ### Pre-requisites

+#### Installing Packer

 - Create a folder named  `packer` in your PC

-- Download the  files from http://192.168.1.191/shares/packer_files/packer.zip and unzip inside the packer folder you just created.
+- Put all the files from folder `Template Virtualbox` inside the newly created folder in our computer.

-- Download the correct packer version according to your OS from https://www.packer.io/downloads.html and put it inside the `packer` folder you just created.
+- Install packer, you can download and check the instructions from [here](https://www.packer.io/intro/getting-started/setup.html).

-- Download Virtualbox from https://www.virtualbox.org/wiki/Downloads and install.
+- Download and install Virtualbox from [here](https://www.virtualbox.org/wiki/Downloads).

 The structure of the packer folder should be the following